d-kleine/d-kleine/README.md

 │ Command Prompt - C:\Users\d-kleine                                           │
 ├──────────────────────────────────────────────────────────────────────────────┤
-│ Work and Organizational Psychologist with experience as a Data Scientist     │ │ specializing in Machine Learning, Deep Learning, and MLOps.
+│ Work and Organizational Psychologist with experience as a Data Scientist     │ │ specialized in Machine Learning, Deep Learning, and MLOps.
 Passionate        │ │ about automating processes and improving workflows through innovative,       │ │ customer-centric AI solutions.
 Purpose driven and always eager to learn      │ │ new things.                                                                  │